This page has information on the proposed regulations.

 The purpose of the decommissioning plan is to incentivise operators to plan for decommissioning and engage early with the public and the EPA.
 Early engagement will help inform decisions about the different decommissioning options that might be appropriate.

 The requirement for a decommissioning plan will only take effect once regulations have been introduced.
-The Government intends to finalise the regulations in 2019.

 Find out more